 If you have a concern, problem or complaint at work, you might want to take this up with your employer.
-This is called raising a grievance.
-You might want to raise a grievance about things like:
+This is called 'raising a grievance'.

 - things you are being asked to do as part of your job

-- discrimination at work.
-For example, you might think your work colleagues are bullying you because you because of your race, age, disability or sexuality.
+- discrimination at work - for example, you might think your work colleagues are harassing you because of your race, age, disability or sexual orientation

 It may be possible to sort out your complaint by simply talking to your employer informally.